 Create a bulletin board next to your desk.

 You can either invest in a cork board or simply cover the existing wall with paper and border.
 Use it to display important items like schedules, lunch menus, procedures, etc. If an item is confidential (for example: student addresses and phone numbers), create a “pocket” to hide the information, but still keep it at your fingertips.
 A file folder works well for this.

-Use stacking trays or a vertical wall system for separating items.
-Some great categories include: to do (things that need to be addressed, filled out or copied), to file (papers that need filing), and “to read” (items that need your full attention).
-Also consider the trash can to be your fourth and most important filing category.
+The next teacher desk organization idea on the list is to use stacking trays or a vertical wall system for separating items.
+Some great categories include: to do (things that need to be addressed, filled out or copied), to file (papers that need filing), and to read (items that need your full attention).
+Also consider that trash can to be your fourth and most important filing category.

 Always keep it in the same place when you are not writing in it.
 Inform a close colleague about where you keep your plan book and teacher manuals, so that in the event of an unplanned absence everything will be accessible.

 Store small items into your desk.

 This includes paperclips, pens, erasers, and such.
 Desktop organizers seem like a good idea, but add visual clutter and take up valuable space.
 They also make it too easy for children to access them.

 Get in the habit of always cleaning off your desktop before lunch and before you go home.
 This will ensure that you don’t reach the point of being overwhelmed by the task.